buzzsprout/buzzsprout-api/README.md

 Thanks!
 ----------------------

-Thank you for checking out Buzzsprout's API and please don't hesitate to reach out and let us know how you are using the API to help people track their time and hit their budgets.
+Thank you for checking out Buzzsprout's API and please don't hesitate to reach out and let us know how you are using the API.
 Feel free to use GitHub issues to post any issues or feature requests.

 Please tell us how we can make the API better.
 If you have a specific feature request or if you found a bug, please use GitHub issues.
 Fork these docs and send a pull request with improvements.